heikipikker/cuckoo_addons/README.md

- What you need to do after you run prephost.py:
+ What you need to do after you run prephost.py -si(setup inetsim) and prephost -st(setup TAP),:

 * enable IP forwarding: echo 1 > /proc/sys/net/ipv4/ip_forward